EnriqueWood/youtube-2-ultrastar/README.md

 ## What This Script Does

-This repository contains a simple Bash script that:

 1. Prepares and configures a Docker environment for UltraSinger (CPU-only, for now).
 2. Automatically mounts cache, output, and configuration directories.
 3. Builds and runs the `rakuri255/ultrasinger:latest` container.